Bogdanp/Noise/README.md

 can automatically be shared (via serialization & deserialization) between Racket and Swift.

+To use `NoiseSerde` from racket, you will have to install `noise-serde-lib`:

+    raco pkg install Racket/noise-serde-lib/

+You may also want to install its docs:

+    raco pkg install Racket/noise-serde-doc/

 ## NoiseBackend

 The `NoiseBackend` package and its associated `noise/backend` module